inxomnyaa/PocketRadio/README.md

 A lightweight .NBS song player for PocketMine Servers

 ## Prerequisites
-[PocketMine](https://pmmp.io) with [forms-api](https://github.com/pmmp/PocketMine-MP/pull/1476), which is not implemented yet.

-## How to use the plugin?
+When downloaded from poggit, none.

+When manually installing from source, you must install customui and libnbs virions

+## Setup
-Put your .nbs files into the generated "songs" folder and reload/restart the server
+1. Put your .nbs files into the generated "songs" folder and reload / restart the server

-The songs will automatically start to play.
+2. The songs will automatically start to play when a player joins the server

+## Commands
-Use /radio next to skip the current song
+Use `/radio next` to skip the current song

-Use /radio volume to change your volume
+Use `/radio volume` to change your volume

+## Planned changes
+- Change the radio interface to allow searching, skipping, looping songs
+- Add looping, toggle shuffle mode, playlists, per-user songs
+- World settings
+- Lower the default value - new players might get their ears blown :o

 ## Where do i get .nbs files?
-We collected a library of .nbs songs here: https://forums.pmmp.io/threads/200-nbs-songs.294/
+You can find a collection of .nbs songs here: https://forums.pmmp.io/threads/200-nbs-songs.294/

-There soon will be a proper, separate website though, where you can submit your own .nbs files, search for songs and download them
+<!It is planned to create a proper, separate website, where you can submit your own .nbs files, search for songs and download them>

 ## Issues
-Feel free to open issues with PocketRadio if you find them.
 Make sure to check a few things **before** creating an issue
- - Make sure PocketMine runs without any plugins
+ - Your installation of PocketMine (pmmp) works properly, and is an official version.
+No support on custom builds or forks.
- - Try the latest version of PocketRadio
+ - You have the latest version of PocketRadio.
+Issues based on outdated releases will be closed as invalid
- - Read over the README one more time
+ - You run a release version from poggit or the releases tab.
+Self-compiled versions are not supported.